Events and talks

 Bath Girl Geek Dinners, 26 November 2019, Bath — Dawn talked about why she created the Anthropology + Technology Conference and why we need (more) anthropologists in tech.

-I'll Be Back South West, 10 December 2019, Bristol — Dawn will be sharing the amazing day that was the Anthropology + Technology Conference.
+I'll Be Back South West, 10 December 2019, Bristol — Dawn shared the amazing day that was the Anthropology + Technology Conference.

 If you are interested in being involved in the 2020 Anthropology + Technology Conference or want to invite us to talk at your event, contact Mundy & Anson today >